 heavily involved in migraine.
 You can treat trigger points with

-great results -- or, avoid compressing those muscles.
+great results — or, avoid compressing those muscles in the first place.

 Your frown may be giving you a headache!

 - Splenius Capitis > Occipital neuralgia and "“word processor headache”".

 capitis and splenius cervicis (below) are almost always injured in auto

 the blow.
 They are commonly injured in head rolling movements in